 Marie-Antoinette fell in love with the Petit Trianon and its extensive gardens.
 The little chateau allowed her to get away from the rigours of court life and live more simply.
 Below is a photo of the grand salon, or drawing room, where Marie Antoinette entertained her guests with games and music.

 Marie-Antoinette also had two movable mirrors added to this room.
 These mirrors were designed to be pulled up from the floor to cover the windows for maximum privacy.
-The original pulley system has since been lost.
-But it was replaced with an electric pulley system at the end of the 20th Century.
+The original pulley system no longer exists.
+In fact, it was replaced with an electric pulley system at the end of the 20th Century.
 You can see those panels below, partially covering the two windows on either side of the room:

 Marie-Antoinette decorated the bedchamber in 1787.
 It was one of the last rooms at the Petit Trianon that she decorated.